Waste and recycling from a house, maisonette or flat in a converted house

 - Please recycle: Clean paper, card and cardboard, envelopes, junk mail, cartons (e.g Tetra Pak)

 - Not for: Used paper cups or tissues, dirty paper, plastics or anything else

 Please place all clean paper, card and cardboard in your blue recycling box.
 Larger pieces of cardboard should be broken down until they fit.
 Alternatively, they can be flattened, tied in a bundle (using non-nylon string) and placed next to or under your blue box.
 Try to contain any shredded paper to prevent it blowing out of your box, for example by placing it inside an old envelope or an empty carboard cereal box.

 Black recycling box

 Your black box is for plastics, cans and bottles.

 Please rinse to keep items free of significant food remains.
-Squash soft containers and replace lids after rinsing as this helps fit more in the box.
+Squash plastic bottles and replace lids after rinsing as this helps fit more in the box.
+Include loose metal jar lids (not attached to the jars).
 However, any pump action mechanisms should be removed and placed in your dustbin.

 Use your kitchen caddy to store food waste in your kitchen and then decant into your large green food waste container.

 - Please recycle: All cooked and raw food waste